 Find out more about the Consequences of Failing to Meet Your Refundable Credit Due Diligence Requirements

 Educational Opportunities for Avoiding Errors

-We reach out to preparers and provide education and other resources to help you avoid errors and help you practice due diligence.
+We reach out to preparers to provide education and other resources to help avoid errors and practice due diligence.
 This Tax Preparer Toolkit has a wealth of resources:

 - Take the online Due Diligence Training Module, to help you refresh your tax law and due diligence knowledge.
 The training is available in English and Spanish and may qualify you for one continuing education credit.

 - Learn how to meet your due diligence requirements while preparing returns with self-employment income using our Schedule C and Record Reconstruction Training.
 Plus, get tips on helping your clients reconstruct their business records.